racerxr650r/avrOS/README.md

 2. If you prefer an automated installation, run the provided install script.
 You can ignore the following steps.
    Else if you prefer a manual installation, skip to the next step.

-   **Note:** This automated script will install additional tools such as minicom, gtkterm, geany, git-cola, meld, and others.
+   > :memo: **Note:** This automated script will install additional tools such as minicom, gtkterm, geany, git-cola, meld, and others.
    I encourage you to review the script before running it.
-   {: .note}

     ```console
     cd avrOS